What does a culture that encourages radical creativity look like? How can organizations foster it?

 What exactly should a creative organization pay attention to?

 What organizational practices can support creativity?
 Teresa Amabile and her team created a detailed list of conditions that enable or hinder creativity (Amabile and Pratt 2016).
-This lists works well as a checklist for developing creativity in an organization or team.
+This list works well as a checklist for developing creativity in an organization or team.

 Creativity enablers